 At Christmastime in 1988, a third tomb was opened next to those of Aristotle and Alexandros Onassis on Skorpios.
 Athina, the heiress of the Onassis fortune, returned to the island ten years later to lay flowers on her mother’s grave.

 Athina visited the island a few times in the following years to visit the graves of her legendary family.
-Since that time, no Onassis ever celebrated anything again in the little island paradise.
+Since that time, no Onassis has ever celebrated anything again on the little island paradise.

 Skorpios in the Rybolovlev era

 In April 2013, the trust of Ekaterina Rybolovleva, daughter of Russian billionaire Dmitry Rybolovlev, bought Skorpios and adjacent islet, Sparti, along with other assets from Athina Onassis for $153 million.

 The aim of the Rybolovlev family is to turn the tiny island in the Ionian into a luxury resort, catering to the international elite.

 The family has already made changes on the island for private use.
 However, Skorpios will now be transformed to Europe’s first private island resort.

 The Greek government signed the permit for the change on December 31, 2020, ushering in a new era on Skorpios.